Project-Prism/Prism-OS/README.md

 Want to Add Something New to Prism OS?
 Simply Create a Pull Request and We'll Review it.
 (Your Code Should Preferably Follow [These](https://github.com/Project-Prism/Prism-OS/blob/main/CONTRIBUTING.md) Guidelines)

+If you found this project interesting or useful, please do leave a star!
+It will help out a lot for finding future contributors for the project.

 You can find documentation for the entire project here: (Coming soon!)

 <hr/>